 New age thinkers, or hippies, don’t like the boring aspects in school (such as Common Core) and would prefer their children are brought up as being interested in the study they do (instead of bored out of their brains so much of the time).

 Outside appearances have me as a good child, brought up in a Christian family, able to influence others to do good things.
 However, outside appearances cannot hide a wicked heart for long.
 And I was wicked when I was growing up.

 Sadly, were your children in my company when I was five, they would have been influenced to their harm.
-I found out how to steal Barbie dolls when I was six, so I could have the nice things other girls have that my poor parents couldn’t give me.
-I realize they may have had other reasons to avoid buying Barbie dolls with me (ie. The gross sexualisation happening in our culture.
+I found out how to steal Barbie dolls when I was six, so I could have the nice things other girls had that my poor parents couldn’t give me.
+I realize they may have had other reasons to avoid buying Barbie dolls with me, such as avoidance of the over-sexualisation happening in our culture.